dereksonderegger/444/docs/06_FlowControl.md

 ## 6  Deborah      0     3  Female
 ```

-To do something similar for the case where we have 3 or more categories, we could use the `ifelse()` command repeatedly to address each category level seperately.
+To do something similar for the case where we have 3 or more categories, we could use the `ifelse()` command repeatedly to address each category level separately.
 However because the `ifelse` command is limited to just two cases, it would be nice if there was a generalization to multiple categories.
 The  `dplyr::case_when` function is that generalization.
-The synax is `case_when( logicalExpression1~Value1, logicalExpression2~Value2, ... )`.
+The syntax is `case_when( logicalExpression1~Value1, logicalExpression2~Value2, ... )`.
 We can have as many `LogicalExpression ~ Value` pairs as we want.

 ```r